-Neural network based on radial basis function can be used for strategic reasons.
+A neural network based on radial basis function can be used for strategic reasons.
 There are several other models of the neural network including what we have mentioned above.
 For an introduction to the neural network and their working model continue reading this post.
 You will get a sense of how they work and used for real mathematical problems.

 In short ANN’s are designed to simulate the computer’s working process the way the human brain processes information.
-ANN’s got popular just in recent times as in past we neither had the computing power nor the required amount of data to train them.
+ANN’s got popular just in recent times as in the past we neither had the computing power nor the required amount of data to train them.

 Artificial Neural Networks Components